clark-upserv/templates/tasks/README.md

   - Worker servers are also "redis" servers (the procfile says "worker" but the server type on Heroku, Aws, etc. is "redis")

-1. Create file - `lib/tasks/app/type/category.rake`
-    - app: this is the namespace the task belongs to (ex. `hr` or `training`)
-    - type: this is the type of task (`cron` or `migration_helper`)
-    - category: this is a sub-group under the task type (ex. if hr has a lot of cron tasks, then split into groups based on category)
-    - Ex: `lib/tasks/hr/cron/docs.rake` (all the hr cron jobs related to docs)
-    - Ex: `lib/tasks/training/migration_helper/update_due_dates.rake` (update due date attribute for previously created docs)
-2. Create Task(s) - use mappings
-  - base: ,rtba
-  - task: ,rttb
-  - Create additional items needed for completion of task.
-Ex. instance methods, task methods, mailers, background jobs, etc.
-3. QA
-  - Create QA List (make QA doc name match file path???)
-  - Create seeds
-  - QA locally
-4. Create tests
-5. Deploy
-  - job types
-    - cron jobs (with Heroku Scheduler)
-      - open the scheduler add on
-      - add a task
-      - inser the rake command - ex. `Bundle exec rake hr:scheduler:send_email`
-    - migration helpers - run from console
-  - steps
-    - Review app - test / QA
-    - Staging - test / QA
-    - Production - test / QA
-6. Delete migration helper (and tests) after running migration (you don't want to run it twice)